 Introductory Pharmacy Practice Experiences (IPPEs) occur in the context of required courses during the P1, P2 and P3 years.
 Students must be registered as intern-trainees (P1 year) or student interns (after P1 year) with the Texas State Board of Pharmacy (TSBP) in order to participate in these courses.
 IPPEs primarily occur in pharmacy practice sites, but also may include simulation, volunteer activities related to pharmacy practice, and reflection on these experiences.

-IPPEs that occur beginning in the summer of the P2 year and following occur in Austin/Temple, San Antonio, the Rio Grande Valley, and El Paso (through summer 2017).
-Students assigned to these regions either by virtue of the region assignment process, or because they are part of the cooperative programs with The University of Texas Rio Grande Valley and The University of Texas at El Paso (through summer 2017), will participate in IPPEs and Advanced Pharmacy Practice Experiences (APPEs) in their assigned campus/region.
+IPPEs that occur beginning in the summer of the P2 year and following occur in Austin/Temple, San Antonio, and the Rio Grande Valley.
+Students assigned to these regions either by virtue of the region assignment process, or because they are part of the cooperative programs with The University of Texas Rio Grande Valley will participate in IPPEs and Advanced Pharmacy Practice Experiences (APPEs) in their assigned campus/region.

 Introduction to Patient Care (14 hours)

 All first year pharmacy students are required to participate in an academic yearlong program which teaches Care and Respect for the Elderly (CARE).
 Students visit an assigned resident at an assisted living facility over the course of two semesters.
 During this time, using the Pharmacists Patient Care Process, students collect information from their patient’s medical chart, collate information gathered into written and verbal case presentations, and begin to assess the appropriateness of their resident’s treatments.
 The also observe med pass and discuss patient cases in small group sessions.

 Foundations of Professional Development (FPD) (formerly known as Professional Development Convocation or PDC) (16.5 hours)